 - Increase font sizes, brightness, and volume.

-- Try headphones or speakers that are designed for use by hearing-impaired users.
+- Try headphones or speakers for hearing-impaired users.

 Limited Mobility or Dexterity.